 Survivors of sexual assault will be referred to the University Counseling Center at 724-938-4056, and/or a local rape crisis center for supportive mental health services.

 All University Police officers are trained to assist victims of sexual violence and maintain the crime scene/evidence.
 Complaints may be filed against the alleged actor(s) by contacting University Police at 724-938-4299.
 If the violence occurred off campus, call 911 and the appropriate police agency will respond.
 When reporting, you may choose to be assisted by an advocate and/or family member.
 You will not be charged for less serious offenses (i.e. intoxication) if you choose to report.

 Complaints may be filed against students alleged to have violated the Student Code of Conduct by contacting the Office of Student Conduct at 724-938-4439.
 If a person(s) is found to be in violation of the Student Code of Conduct, sanctions up to suspension or expulsion from the University may result.
 Both the respondent and complainant are entitled to have an advocate, family member, friend, attorney and/or others present during a campus disciplinary proceeding for support and shall be informed of the outcome of any campus disciplinary proceedings brought forth regarding the reported sexual assault.
 Questions pertaining to past sexual history will be limited.
 You will not be charged for less serious offenses (i.e. intoxication) if you choose to report.
 Educational sanctions may be imposed by the University independent of Commonwealth criminal or civil codes.
-Complaints against employees should be directed to the Office of Social Equity or Human Resources.
+Complaints against employees should be directed to the Office of Human Resources.